BolvicBolvicovic/ft_turing/lib/compiler.md

 Because the Turing machine that is simulated by the ft_turing program is a single headed and single tape machine, it means that each transition (that are just function calls):
-- takes in one parameter (the character under the head)
+- take in one parameter (the character under the head)
-- can overwrite that parameter
+- overwrite that parameter with a new character or itself
-- moves the head (LEFT or RIGHT)
+- move the head (LEFT or RIGHT)
 - call a new state (that is alike a function) that takes in the next character read after the movement.

 These two last actions are decided by the function that is called and its parameter.